MeysamAgah/Projects/Elden_Ring_game_analysis/README.md

 # Data Collection
 For this project, data was collected from multiple sources to provide a comprehensive analysis.
 User and critic reviews were obtained from Metacritic, a popular website known for aggregating reviews of games, movies, and other media, providing scores from both professional critics and general users.
 This platform serves as a key resource for evaluating public sentiment and critical reception.
 <br>
-Additionally, supplementary statistics such as playtime and game difficulty were gathered from GameFAQs, a well-known repository for game guides, FAQs, and user-submitted content.
+Additionally, supplementary statistics such as playtime and game difficulty were gathered from Metacritics sourced by GameFAQs, a well-known repository for game guides, FAQs, and user-submitted content.
 These data points were extracted using Selenium, a powerful web scraping library that automates browser interactions for dynamic content extraction.
 <br>
 Last but not least, important metrics related to player activity, including the number of concurrent players and real-time viewer counts, were manually downloaded from SteamDB, a platform that tracks game statistics on Steam.
 Together, these data sources offer a rich foundation for analyzing game performance, user engagement, and sentiment trends. <br>
 Further information about data used in this survey follow this [link](https://github.com/MeysamAgah/Projects/blob/main/Elden_Ring_game_analysis/Data/README.md) to data folder readme